Compare Tree Removal Quotes Now

 The council encourages residents to report any cases involving trees on public land.

-In case you want action taken on trees on public land you should file an online request indicating your name, address and contacts, location of the trees, and reasons for removal or pruning.
+If you want action taken on trees on public land, you should file an online request indicating your name, address and contacts, the location of the trees, and reasons for removal or pruning.

 Here is a link to the online request service.